DanielEWeeks/PedGFLMM/README.md

     ## $LRT
     ## [1] 0.2396751

 As you can see from the examples above, the `PedGLMM_additive_effect_model` function had convergence problems.
 If this happens, instead of using the `PedGLMM_additive_effect_model`, one can use either `PedGFLMM_beta_smooth_only` or `PedGFLMM_fixed_model` instead.
-If those have convergence issues, you can try using a smaller number of basis functions with those.

 The PedGFLMM\_beta\_smooth\_only function
 -----------------------------------------

 This function carries out a region-based association test using our 'beta smooth only' generalized functional linear mixed model (GFLMM), where the genetic effect function is assumed to be continuous/smooth.
 For details, see Jiang et al (2019).

 The genetic effect function can be expanded using either B-spline or Fourier basis functions, and the order and number of basis functions need to be specified by the user.
+For small sample size datasets, one may have problems of convergence.
+Then, one can use a smaller number of basis functions, e.g., `betabasis_Bsp` = 6, etc.

 ``` r
 betabasis_Bsp = 10